branding board

 Tools for Creating Your Brand Board

-Now that you know what to include in your brand board – let’s quickly run over tools for creating a brand board for your business;
+Now that you know what to include in your brand board, let’s quickly review the tools for creating one for your business.

-Canva is an online graphic design tool to simplify complex designs and empower everyone with designs.
+Canva is an online graphic design tool that simplifies complex designs and empowers everyone to create designs.
 With Canva, you don’t need to have any design experience or be a graphic designer.

-You can easily make your brand board design in Canva and even explore the Mood board templates section in Canva for inspiration.
+You can easily create your brand board design in Canva and explore the Mood Board templates section for inspiration.

-You can upload your brand elements, such as your brand fonts, colour palettes, pattern and textures, and logos and set up your brand board in Canva.
+You can upload your brand elements, such as fonts, colour palettes, patterns, textures, and logos, and set up your brand board in Canva.

-If you stick around a little longer, in this blog post, I’ll show you how to make a brand board in Canva using free brand board Canva templates, and I’ll show you how to slot and upload your design elements in Canva.
+If you stick around a little longer, in this blog post, I’ll show you how to create a brand board in Canva using free brand board templates and the steps to upload your design elements in Canva.

-Also, using Canva as a small business owner and blogger is a game-changer, as it can help you maintain consistency and create on-brand graphics when you upload and set up your Canva brand Kit.
-If you are new to Canva, Try Canva Pro for Free.
+It helps you maintain consistency and create on-brand graphics when you upload and set up your Canva brand Kit.
+If you are new to Canva, try Canva Pro for Free.

 Creative Market is not necessarily a tool for creating a Brand board.

-Although, it is one of the best design markets where you’ll find assortments of designs, brand board templates and brand style guide templates for creating your brand board.
+Although it is one of the best design markets, where you’ll find a wide assortment of designs, brand board templates, and brand style guide templates for creating your own brand board.

 For non-designers trying to DIY your brand, if you have no prior design skill, using Adobe to create your brand board will be overwhelming as it’s quite a learning curve.

-But if you’re conversant with Adobe Illustrator, you can create your brand board using Adobe Illustrator.
+However, if you’re familiar with Adobe Illustrator, you can create your brand board using This Software.

-Generating the right colour scheme and colour palette for your brand is essential, and if you’re DIYing your brand, getting stuck on what colour to choose is common.
+Generating the right colour scheme and colour palette for your brand is essential, and if you’re DIYing your brand, getting stuck on what colour to choose is a common issue.

 Canva Colors can help you find the right colour palette and show you the meaning of a colour, its symbolism, and curate colour palettes.